 To perform a valid regression model, it is necessary to establish the amount of correlation between variables, as well as a multicollinearity test between descriptive variables.
 With the correlation matrix, we notice the most common and statistically significant correlation between ROA and ROE indicators in the amount of 0.98, but since these are dependent variables, it does not represent a problem when performing the regression model.
 In the case of the relationship between the dependent and independent variables, we notice a significant positive relationship between the indicators ROA and Loans (debts concerning assets) as well as ROE, and NIM concerning Loans which is in line with the research of (Fidanoski et al., 2018) that suggested that because loans have such a big positive impact on profitability, banks may be able to increase their profitability by enhancing their risk management procedures.
-Observing only the independent variables, a positive and significant relationship between the Hhi indicator and Gdp growth.
+Observing only the independent variables, a positive and significant relationship between Operating profit and the size of the bank (size) is noticeable, which is 0.5695, as well as a positive relationship between the Hhi indicator and Gdp growth.
 There is also a negative and significant relationship between the capital adequacy ratio and bank size, which is -0.3182.